AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 #### Non-Combat Threats and Showdowns

 Not all Showdowns have to be combat-focused, and not all Threats have to be terrible bad guys.
-The Threat mechanics can be used to introduce non-character menaces into the game, indirect challenges that will more frequently require guile and the **<span style="font-variant:small-caps;">Savvy</span>** Characteristic in order to overcome.
+The Threat mechanics can be used to introduce non-character menaces into the game, indirect challenges that will more frequently require guile and the ***Savvy*** Characteristic in order to overcome.
 Showdowns can be used to play out any number of dramatic conflicts with these Threats.

 Below are some examples of other conflicts which can be played out via a Showdown, and the Threats that might be faced in them.
 The Threats in these examples can be purchased and introduced like any other Threat.
 Overcoming them in conflicts will often require indirect action and cleverness beyond the usual “shoot until it’s dead” that fixes most issues.

 **Diffuse the Viral Bomb!** For this Showdown, the Bomb would be a Threat of most likely Miniboss role.
-A showdown against the bomb could involve the player(s) using their **<span style="font-variant:small-caps;">Savvy</span>** and technical resources to either diffuse it completely or simply delay its countdown to explode.
+A showdown against the bomb could involve the player(s) using their ***Savvy*** and technical resources to either diffuse it completely or simply delay its countdown to explode.
 Should the bomb win, well, good bye, heroes, and welcome to the world of the infected.
 When the Bomb “steps it up,” you could have its timer start spinning down, technical lockouts and short-circuits could hinder the players, foreign interfaces could confuse the, etc.

 **Get through the collapsing hallway before the lava fills the room!** Here the Threat is the Lava itself, of either Hindrance or Miniboss role, depending on how powerful a force you want it to be.
-The players could use Kill to try and rush past it or kick down the door out of the hallway, **<span style="font-variant:small-caps;">Savvy</span>** to try and divert it or help their fellows through safely, or anything else along those lines.
+The players could use Kill to try and rush past it or kick down the door out of the hallway, ***Savvy*** to try and divert it or help their fellows through safely, or anything else along those lines.
 Should the lava win, it bursts through and floods over the Survivors, burning them extensively.
 When the Lava “steps it up,” it could collapse new sections of the wall, spout up from the floor, burst down from the ceiling, and so on.

 **Defeat the Malfunctioning Supercomputer!** The Supercomputer is the Threat this time, most likely as a Big Bad role bad guy.
 It possesses all kinds of traps and gadgets and attack drones it can throw at the Survivors.
 They will soon find that attacking the drones is pointless, as they just keep coming endlessly.
 The Survivors will have to use Kill to damage its power sources, and Savvy to bypass its controls.

 **Get the sailboat through the terrible storm!** In this conflict, the players have escaped the infected island on a sailboat and must make it through a storm to get back to land.
 The storm would be a Hindrance or Miniboss Threat, and would have all manner of crashing waves, violent winds, and lightning strikes with which to assault the Survivors.
 As the Survivors take cover in the boat, direct the sails, and shift their weight on board, they can draw some cards and maybe make it through the storm.

 **Get past the Deathtrap Cube!** The Threat here is the Room itself, of Miniboss or Big Bad role, full of traps and dangers intended to murderize the Survivors in as grisly a way as possible.
-Survivors can use **<span style="font-variant:small-caps;">Kill</span>** and **<span style="font-variant:small-caps;">Savvy</span>** equally here, as some traps can be dodged and brute-forced, while others require insight and preparation in order to bypass.
+Survivors can use ***Kill*** and ***Savvy*** equally here, as some traps can be dodged and brute-forced, while others require insight and preparation in order to bypass.
 Each time the Room steps it up, it could throw another trap at the Survivors, drop blades from the ceiling, manifest invisible razor wires, and so on.

 In summation, any type of challenge or opposing force can be introduced as a Threat with some creative thinking.
 Play around with different ideas and see what you can come up with!

 #### Conflicts Without Threat

-In fact, not all dangers in ***CC*** have to be purchased with Adversity, have Threat scores, or even involve Bad Guys at all.
+In fact, not all dangers in Cannibal Contagion have to be purchased with Adversity, have Threat scores, or even involve Bad Guys at all.
 As the CiC, you should feel free to throw all sorts of non-Showdown dangers and challenges at the Survivors.
 The best challenges are those that force the characters to make decisions about their survival, and even better are those that challenge their morals, ethics, and attitudes about the quality of their lives and those of their friends and families.

 Introducing these challenges is as simple as narrating them into the game at your desire.
 If you want a careening car to charge the characters frantically from the highway they’re walking down, then just say it and see how they respond.
 If you want to have the building they’re hiding in collapse around them, then do it.
 It’s not only your right as the CiC to keep the players on their toes, it’s your *entire mission*.